getsentry/sentry-release-registry/visualization/VISUALIZATION.md

 - **github**: getsentry releases
 - **hex**: Elixir packages
 - **psgallery**: PowerShell modules

+**Note:** Package names displayed throughout the visualization are extracted from the canonical identifiers by removing the registry prefix.
+For example, `npm:@sentry/react` is displayed as `@sentry/react`.

 ### Historical Coverage
 - **Years**: 2018-2025 (8 years of data)